 How did you get into filmmaking?

-I didn't study film and picked up a camera when I realised that the conversations I had while photographing people was "the work".
-The resulting artwork was Home-Maker, an interactive documentary.
+I didn't study film and picked up a camera when I realised that the conversations I had while photographing people could be "the work".
+The resulting artwork was Home-Maker, an interactive documentary made in the living rooms of older people who were housebound.

 Which film school did you go to?